 The lid is integral to the cooking process.
 It is important to avoid removing the lid because every time it’s is removed, heat will escape and the cooking time will be lengthened.

 One of the biggest reasons to own a slow cooker is the incredible flavors that it can produce.
-By gently simmering your ingredients in their own juices for hours produces a rich, deep flavor that other cooking methods just cannot match!back to menu ↑
+Gently simmering your ingredients in their juices for hours produces a rich, deep flavor that other cooking methods just cannot match!

 What can I cook in a slow cooker?